NOTIFICATION OF RIGHTS UNDER FERPA FOR POSTSECONDARY INSTITUTIONS

 Another important exception concerns the concept of “Directory Information”.
 Information specified as “Directory Information” can be released without the consent of the student unless the student specifically requests that such information be withheld (also known as “opting out”).
 A student may opt out of directory information disclosure by submitting a written request to the Registrar specifying which directory information the student wishes not be disclosed.
 Such a request must come from the student and only applies to what is otherwise non-confidential directory information.
 Such a request is not necessary for personally identifiable information already protected as confidential under FERPA.

 Directory Information is defined as: name, address, telephone listing, date of birth, level of education, academic major, degrees received, and the educational institution most recently enrolled.
-Please note that Union County College does not publish a student directory.
+Please note that Union College does not publish a student directory.

-4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Union County College to comply with the requirements of the FERPA act.
+4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by Union College to comply with the requirements of the FERPA act.
 The name and address of the administrative office of FERPA is:

 Family Policy Compliance Office